ajay9022/Caption-Generator/README.md

 We will use a pre-trained model to interpret the content of the photos.
 In this case, it is VGG model that won the ImageNet competition in 2014.

 ----Keras provides this pre-trained model directly.
-Note, the first time you use this model, Keras will download the model weights from the Internet, which are about 500 Megabytes-----
+Note, the first time you use this model, Keras will download the model weights from the Internet, which are about 500 Megabytes----

 We pre-compute the “photo features” using the pre-trained model and save them to file.